PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 #### DCOUNTA

-The DCOUNT function returns the count of cells that aren’t blank in a column of a list or database and that match conditions that you specify.
+The DCOUNTA function returns the count of cells that aren’t blank in a column of a list or database and that match conditions that you specify.

 ##### Syntax